vvr-rao/SFDC-AWS-Textract/README.md

 The methods are asynchronous so I had to use the following pattern

 Lambda1.py - this initates detect text using textract.startDocumentTextDetection.
-Code is configured to create a message in an SNS topic on completion of a scan
+It is exposed the Salesforce via the API Gateway.
+Code is configured to create a message in an SNS topic on completion of a scan.

 Lambda2.py - this has been set as a Subscriber to the above SNS topic.
 Fires when a message is placed on SNS topic

 3) Also tested out zipping of files in S3.
-Follow file has sample code - Zipper.py
+Follow file has sample code - Zipper.py.
+Also exposed to Salesforce via API Gateway